aythels/Covid-Monitor-API/README.md

 ## Introduction
 CovidAPI provides convenient access to retrieving, storing, and deleting covid related data in csv format.

-API is accessible via this link [​​https://covid-api-group24.herokuapp.com](https://covid-api-group24.herokuapp.com).
+API is accessible via [​​https://covid-api-group24.herokuapp.com](https://covid-api-group24.herokuapp.com).

 **Disclaimer**: We are using heroku’s free tier that only provides 10,000 rows in our postgres database.